deepGNU/TomorrowTrendStore/README.md

 ## Introduction

-Welcome to our .NET API project featuring a React frontend, designed for an electronic store platform.
+Welcome to my .NET API project featuring a React frontend, designed for an electronic store platform.
 This application offers a comprehensive e-commerce experience, allowing users to register, browse products, manage their carts, and complete purchases.
-It also includes specialized functionalities for admin and worker roles, enhancing the management of store resources.
+It also includes specialized functionalities for admin and worker roles, allowing the management of store resources.

 ## Features